AdamGuidarini/Arduino-Alarm-Clock/README.md

 Description:

-	- Once powered on the program begins counting starting at 12:00:00 AM
+	- Once powered on the program begins counting starting at 12:00:00 AM.

+	- Time is displayed in hh:mm:ss 12-hour format.

     - The user can use the three buttons to change the time and set the alarm.